sander-ali/sander-ali.github.io/_projects/2025-02-23-Daily_AI_News.md

 • Real-World Applications: Excels in general, mathematical, and coding tasks, with a special focus on solving problems with multiple constraints.

-<a href="https://huggingface.co/Dream-org/Dream-v0-Base-7B">Base model: Dream-org/Dream-v0-Base-7B</a>
+You can access the Base model <a href="https://huggingface.co/Dream-org/Dream-v0-Base-7B">here</a>

-<a href="https://huggingface.co/Dream-org/Dream-v0-Instruct-7B">SFT model: Dream-org/Dream-v0-Instruct-7B</a>
+You can access the SFT model <a href="https://huggingface.co/Dream-org/Dream-v0-Instruct-7B">here</a>

-<a href="https://github.com/HKUNLP/Dream">Codebase: GitHub </a>
+The Github repository can be accessed <a href="https://github.com/HKUNLP/Dream">here</a>

 <div style="display: flex; justify-content: center; align-items: center;">
   <div class="pswp-gallery pswp-gallery--single-column" id="gallery--news" style="display: flex; gap: 20px; flex-wrap: wrap; justify-content: center;">